yongbin999/inspire2/docs/proposal/proposal.md

 ###Andrew Marchetti
 ####Bio
-As a tennis prodigy, life seemed easy.
-By age 17 I was already on the professional tour.
-2004 was the best year of my life.
-Winning Wimbledon and the US Open in the same year was a dream come true.
-Then came my accident.
-On a rainy day, when the match should have been delayed, I tried to return a serve from my opponent, and good friend, Andre Agassi.
-I lost my footing and fell to the floor.
-Torn ACL.
-I spent the next year rehabbing, but my knee wasn’t the same.
-There was no way I could compete on the tour, my career was over.
-Then came programming.
-I was introduced to it in 2007 and I fell in love with application development.
-I’ve been searching for a team I believe in for quite some time now.
+After starting off at UMASS as an undeclared student, I finally found programming.
+In my third semester as a CS major, I'm hoping to find if my passion is front end or back end.
 I’m glad I finally found the inSPIRE team.
 I believe these people are motivated and talented enough to create a real world application that will help hundreds of hard-working and deserving students.
+I feel this project will also give me a better feel for my interest in either back or front end development, as we will be doing a whole lot of each.

 CS courses taken: 121, 187, 220, 250